Robert Browning School

 London Borough of Southwark

-- Shortlisted under the Education category for the New London Architecture Awards, 2018
+- New London Architecture Awards, Finalist, 2018

 The school has undergone extensive refurbishment and extension works to facilitate expansion from 1.5FE to 2FE, remaining fully operational throughout the works.
 We re-organised the school and created a new sports hall, dining hall and kitchen within a new build extension, increasing the size of each space to suit the larger cohort of children.
 In doing so, we were also able to provide a valuable new roof terrace maximising external play on the site.
 The terrace includes high quality, flexible, all weather external curriculum teaching space with covered areas and a mixture of surfaces including artificial grass.
 Redesigning of the existing and new external areas provide a diverse and age appropriate range of landscape solutions, and which maximises the use of external space on what is a tight urban site.